wristband-dev/express-auth/README.md

 ### Using the Auth Middleware

-You can apply the session auth middleware in two ways:
+You can apply the auth middleware in two ways:

 - At the router level to protect all routes within a router
 - At the individual route level for more granular control